rnowling/rnowling.github.io/_posts/2015-04-02-installing-ocaml.md

 	$ opam init
     $ eval `opam config env`

-Originally, I made the mistake of installing the `ocaml` packages through yum.
+Originally, I made the mistake of installing the `ocaml` packages through `yum`.
 However, I ran into compatibility issues with `opam` when trying to install `camlp4`.
 Instead, you should use `opam` to install the compiler:

     $ opam switch 4.02.1